didacfontanet/entra-id-iam-lab/lab-09-graph-api/readme.md

 GET https://graph.microsoft.com/v1.0/users?$select=displayName,userPrincipalName,id&$orderby=displayName
 ```

-Used OData query parameters to return only the fields needed, sorted alphabetically:
-- `$select` — limits the properties returned (reduces payload, improves performance)
+- `$select` limits which properties come back, which cuts the payload down
-- `$orderby` — sorts results by displayName ascending
+- `$orderby` sorts the results server-side

-This is the pattern used in production scripts — never return full objects when you only need specific fields.
+This is how you'd write it in a script.
+Returning full objects when you only need three fields wastes bandwidth and hits throttling limits faster.

 ![Graph select orderby](04-graph-select-orderby.png)